 SELinux development has transitioned to the Linux and open source software developer community.
 As such, updates to these SELinux webpages haven't occurred since 2008.
 Please visit the SELinux project GitHub site for more up-to-date information.

 As part of its information assurance mission (now referred to as cybersecurity), the National Security Agency has long been involved with the computer security research community in investigating a wide range of computer security topics including operating system security.
-Recognizing the critical role of operating system security mechanisms in supporting security at higher levels, researchers from NSA's Trusted Systems Research Group, formerly the National Information Assurance Research Laboratory, have been investigating an architecture that can provide the necessary security functionality in a manner that can meet the security needs of a wide range of computing environments.
+Recognizing the critical role of operating system security mechanisms in supporting security at higher levels, researchers from NSA's Laboratory for Advanced Cybersecurity Research have been investigating an architecture that can provide the necessary security functionality in a manner that can meet the security needs of a wide range of computing environments.